theupdateframework/taps/tap1.md

 # TAP Status

 The status of a TAP indicates its progress through the TAP development process.
 The different status are defined below.
+Unless otherwise specified, each status applies to both kinds of TAP.

 * A **Draft** TAP is one that has been proposed and is actively being worked on.
 * **Active** TAPs are Informational TAPs which are not ever meant to be completed.